nithinpp69/react-native-circular-progress-indicator/README.md

 ![](examples/demo6.gif)
 #### with multiple child
 ```
-import { CircularProgressWithChild } from 'react-native-circular-progress-indicator';
+import { CircularProgressBase } from 'react-native-circular-progress-indicator';

 // accepts any react element as child
 ....